alexa/ask-sdk-controls/doc/userGuide.md

 layers of predicate functions that drill-down.
 At the lowest level, the predicates are usually simple statements about the input details or the control state.

-The decision-tree approach as employed by the library controls provides a clean structure and keeps the code maintainable.
+The decision-tree approach employed by the built-in controls provides a clean structure and keeps the code maintainable.

-By way of example, the library `ListControl` has the following:
+By way of example, the `ListControl` has the following:

 ```ts
  canHandle(input: ControlInput): boolean {